georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 * Added: “To connect your Geniuslink account” instructions.
 Tested to 4.3

 = 1.0.5 =
 * Added ability to choose a group

+= 1.0.6 =
+* Fix contributors in Readme